nestordemeure/letMeNERSCthatForYou/README.md

 **TODO**
 - clone the repo
-- get an api key
+- get an openai API key
 - get the dependency in your environement (openai, tiktoken, faiss-cpu, sentence_transformers)

 ## Usage

 **TODO:**
-- put the API key in environement
+- put the openai API key in environement
 - run lmntfy.py

 ## TODO

 Q&A:
 - improve source answer setup
-- have a chat (back and forth) set-up?
+  - simplify number promtp to ask number in just `[number]` format?
+  - ask in prompt for them to be put at the end of the message?
 - harden model against error (input size, model failure, etc: if retying is not enough then we should return an error message to the user)
+  - log any error?

 Model:
-- have a Vicuna based alternative setup
+- have a Vicuna-based setup

 Database:
+- merge Database and VectorDatabase classes
 - get a google search based retrieval set-up (nothing stored, instead we look up information online).

 UI:
 - put the command line UI into its own file
 - web UI

-simplify number promtp to ask number in just `[number]` format? also ask for them to be put at the end of the message?

-General:
-- fix the sourcing of answers
+  - turn the code into an API?
-- make sure the database is kept up to date on the fly
-- try the google as a database idea